mawillcockson/dotfiles/docs/linux_tasks.md

   - Maybe consider adding fonts to dotfiles repo?
     - Would have to encrypt ComicCode since it's licensed
 - add eget methods for all essential software that needs to be up-to-date
+- Environment variables:
+  - NU_USE_IR should be set for the user